flokoe/bash-hackers-wiki/docs/howto/redirection_tutorial.md

 In Bash the `exec` built-in replaces the shell with the specified program.
 So what does this have to do with redirection? `exec` also allow us to manipulate the file descriptors.
-If you don\'t specify a program, the redirection after `exec` modifies the file descriptors of the current shell.
+If you don't specify a program, the redirection after `exec` modifies the file descriptors of the current shell.